joolstorrentecalo/gitlab-foss/doc/administration/settings/account_and_limit_settings.md

 stage: Create
 group: Source Code
 info: "To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments"
-description: "Configure the maximum number of projects users can create on your self-managed GitLab instance.
-Configure size limits for attachments, pushes, and repository size."
 ---

 # Account and limit settings